-- The Stability Control Icon (ESC or Electronic Stability Control) illuminates during the Bulb Check when the ignition is turned ON.
+The Stability Control Icon (ESC or Electronic Stability Control) illuminates during the Bulb Check when the ignition is turned ON.
 It turns off after a few seconds if no system problems are detected.
-If a problem is detected, the ESC Warning lamp will turn on and stay on. - Illuminates when the ESC system is regulating individual wheel brakes to correct the vehicle's direction of travel.
+If a problem is detected, the ESC

+- Warning Lamp will turn on and stay on. - Illuminates when the ESC system is regulating individual wheel brakes to correct the vehicle's direction of travel.
 (Refer to Advanced ABS with Stability Control for more information.)

 If this chassis is equipped with an Electronic Stability Control (ESC) and is modified (e.g. adding or removing an axle, converting from a truck to a tractor, converting from a tractor to a truck, changing the body, lengthening of the wheelbase and/or frame, relocating frame components, or modifying pneumatic or electrical ABS/ESC harnesses) the ESC must be evaluated by a qualified technician.
 If you have any questions, contact your authorized dealer.
-Failure to comply may result in property damage, personal injury, or death.
+Failure to comply may result in death, personal injury, equipment damage, or property damage.